 How satisfied are you with the performance of your bank?
 How does 2019 look from your own business perspective?

 – I am very happy to say that, in 2018, Addiko Bank Montenegro recorded the best business result in its history.
-The focus on retail customers and small and medium-sized enterprises is accompanied by innovations and digital advancements.
+The focus on retail customers and small and medium-sized enterprises are accompanied by innovations and digital advancements.
 We have for example developed an automated workflow for retail lending products, which would allow us to efficiently service our retail customers and would improve the customer experience and convenience for our clients.

 With the banking sector saturated, where are new foreign investments heading?